bsmg/beat-saber-community-wiki/support.md

 * there is a slight delay when touching sabers together
 * you are using oculus touch controllers

 Then there is a good chance that Beat Saber is overloading your motherboard's USB controller.
-Oculus devours your USB controller bandwidth and the average motherboard comes with a very cheap controller.
+Oculus devours your USB controller bandwidth and most motherboards come with a very cheap controller.
 Beat Saber pushes it harder than any other game, which is why other games and menus might be fine.
 There is no clear-cut solution, so try the following:
 * Shuffle the sensor and HMD USB cables around in different ports
 * Unplug unecessary USB devices
 * Buy a PCI-E USB hub